HariharPrasadd/odin-recipes/README.md

 # odin-recipes
-A final project for the HTML section of The Odin Project's Foundaiton series.
+A final project for the HTML section of The Odin Project's Foundation series.